kmaasilan/cse15l-lab-reports/LabReport5.md

-2. A response from a TA asking a leading question or suggesting a command to try:
+2.A response from a TA asking a leading question or suggesting a command to try: